1957 Atlantic hurricane season: Season summary

 The Atlantic hurricane season officially began on June 15, 1957.
 It was a below-average season in which eight tropical cyclones formed, of which three became hurricanes.
 Of these hurricanes, two became major hurricanes.
 In an average season, ten tropical cyclones form, of which five become hurricanes.
 Five of the season's eight tropical cyclones developed in the Gulf of Mexico, the most since the 1936 season, in which six formed in the gulf.
 The first tropical storm of the season formed on June 8, a week before the official start of the hurricane season.
 However, the first named storm, Audrey, formed afterwards, on June 25; these two storms were the only to form in June during the season.
 July featured no Atlantic tropical cyclones.
 Tropical Storm Bertha was the only system to form during August, developing in the Gulf of Mexico.
 Despite warm sea surface temperatures (SSTs) in the tropical Atlantic, no storms formed during the month, below the climatological average of one.
 The low monthly activity was in part due to an unfavorable wind pattern which prevailed across the Atlantic for much of the month.
 In September, however, conditions for tropical cyclogenesis were more favorable, with concomitant cyclonic activity.
 Four storms formed, of which two attained hurricane strength, higher than the mean activity of the last 70 Septembers.
 By contrast, only one tropical storm formed in October, below the average of two in the month.
-This tropical storm dissipated on October 27, 16 days before the official end of the hurricane season.
+This tropical storm dissipated on October 27, 16 days before the official end of the hurricane season on November 15.

 Five tropical cyclones made landfall during the hurricane season, including one hurricane.
 All of these storms made landfall on the Gulf Coast of the United States.
 Property damage that resulted from cyclone-related impacts totaled to $152 million in the United States, with most caused by Hurricane Audrey, which made landfall near the border between Texas and Louisiana.
 513 deaths were also caused by tropical storms during the season, with 416 deaths attributable to Hurricane Audrey.

 The season's activity was reflective with an accumulated cyclone energy (ACE) rating of 84, which is categorized as being "near normal."
 However, this was under the 1950–2000 average of 96.1.
 ACE is, broadly speaking, a measure of the power of hurricanes multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 It is only calculated for full advisories on tropical cyclones with winds exceeding 39 mph (63 km/h), which is tropical storm strength.